 Children participate in writing-related activities every day.
 These include copywork, writing words or notes from brainstorming, creative writing, and occasional editing or revision of something they’ve written previously.
 If children are not ready or able to complete a particular assignment, parents should assist as needed, perhaps just having a child do an oral narration or maybe taking dictation as the child narrates.
 Copywork plays a vital role in the course since it helps familiarize children with proper sentence structure, spelling, and grammar without direct instruction.
 At the same time, creativity and imagination are encouraged and developed by some of these activities.

 Student activity sheets are included within the instructor’s guide at the end of each week’s lesson plan.
-These pages are consumable, so you will need to purchase an extra set of these student activity pages if you intend to use the same guide with another student now or in the future.
+These pages are consumable, so you will need to purchase an extra set of these student activity pages if you intend to use the same guide with another student, now or in the future.
 On these pages students will complete copywork, grammar activities, alphabetizing activities, written narrations, creative writing, and other written work.

 Handwriting without Tears: My Printing Book is recommended for teaching printing, so that book is also scheduled into the lesson plans.
 You can substitute a different handwriting program if you wish.

-Differences between the four-day and five-day program are relatively minor.
+Differences between the four-day and five-day programs are relatively minor.
 In the four-day course, two fewer readers are used, and it occasionally skips a story within the I Can Read It! books.
 A second copywork activity each week is optional rather than required.
 Occasionally, another activity is skipped or presented elsewhere in the schedule.
 In the five-day course, Fridays are lightly scheduled compared to the rest of the week, so the four-day course does not have to shift or drop very much.
 Both courses end up teaching essentially the same content.
 Whichever course you use, it is important for parents to ultimately decide which lesson material to use.
 For example, a parent might find that her child has already mastered the idea of changing words by changing only the initial consonant such as changing ball to hall, mall, and tall (in the week 11 lesson).
-In these instances, she might skip the instruction and phonics activity that practices this.
+In these instances, the child might skip the instruction and phonics activity that practices this.

 These courses must be presented by the parent.
 The lesson plans have detailed instructions for what the parent is to say and do as they teach each lesson, so lessons are easy for inexperienced homeschoolers to use.
 Some notes are more extensive the first time a repeating activity occurs.
-Parents should preview lessons, but little preparation time is required other than for such things as cutting apart word cards or printing out and cutting sight-word cards.
+Parents should preview lessons, but little preparation time is required other than for such things as cutting apart word cards or printing out and cutting sight-word flashcards.

 (Note: there is no Christian content in this course.)